-If your croft is unregistered, the Commission will be unable to make a decision on your apportionment application until the croft has been registered with the Keeper of the Registers of Scotland.
-To avoid delays therefore, we recommend that your apportionment application should be accompanied by the application to register the croft on the Crofting Register.
-This should be accompanied by a map showing the boundaries of the croft along with the registration fee; which is £90 per croft.
-A copy of the registration form and accompanying guidance notes can be found at: http://www.ros.gov.uk/croftingregister/guidance.html.
-If an application to register is not submitted within 6 months of the date of receipt of this application, the application to apportion will be withdrawn from our records and returned to you.
+To avoid delays we recommend that your apportionment application should be accompanied by the application to register the croft on the Crofting Register.
+This should be accompanied by a map showing the boundaries of the croft along with the registration fee, which is £90 per croft.
+If an application to register is not submitted within 6 months of the date of receipt of this application, the application to apportion will be withdrawn from our records and returned to you?